Constructing an HTML Tree

 parent.children.append(node)

-This code looks right, but if you test it out it won’t seem to help.
+This code looks right, but it doesn’t quite work right.
 Why not?
 Because our parser is looking for a tag named meta, but it’s finding a tag named “meta name=...”.
 The self-closing code isn’t triggered because the <meta> tag has attributes.

 HTML attributes add information about an element; open tags can have any number of attributes.
 Attribute values can be quoted, unquoted, or omitted entirely.
 Let’s focus on basic attribute support, ignoring values that contain whitespace, which are a little complicated.